nadinekuo/TUD-CS4240-Deep-Learning/README.md

     - For Bayes error (= irreducable error), you need inf no. of samples in order to see any learning.
     - Note: the curve can never be lower than Bayes error
 - **"Appropriate" no. of training samples** = not perfect error rate, but at least similar to what you would expect on validation set
+- **Underfitting** = model is too simple to capture the underlying structure of the data, resulting in poor performance on both the training and unseen data.
-- **Underfitting** = potential to improve, but we don't see it directly in the learning curve until we tweak model complexity (params)
+  - Potential to improve, but we don't see it directly in the learning curve until we tweak model complexity (params)
+- **Overfitting** = model learns the training data too well, capturing noise or random fluctuations, leading to poor generalization to unseen data.

 With regularization, learning curve flattens.